 Any one of our respirator inspections includes a check:

-- For respirator function, tightness of connections, and the condition of the various parts including, but not limited to, the face-piece, head straps, valves, connecting tube, and cartridges, canisters or filters; and
+- For respirator function, tightness of connections, and the condition of the various parts including, but not limited to, the face-piece, head straps, valves, connecting tube, and cartridges, canisters, and filters.

 - Of electrometric parts for pliability and signs of deterioration.